-MOBILE VIDEO SYSTEM CLIENT: a manufactured software package that is designed to operate, download, and/or administer the MVS system.
+MOBILE VIDEO SYSTEM CLIENT: AXON Dashboard Client - a manufactured software package that is designed to operate, download, and/or administer the MVS system.

-DIGITAL IMAGE MANAGER: an employee responsible for the management, storage, and security of all MVS Recording Files.
-The Digital Image Manager and the Computer Support Unit are the only personnel authorized to copy MVS recording files.
+DIGITAL IMAGE MANAGER: an employee of the Building and Technology Services Section is responsible for the management, storage, and security of all MVS Recording Files.

-4. References
+3. References